tmtuan1307/NAYER/README.md

-## This repo implements the "NAYER: Noisy Layer Data Generation for Efficient and Effective Data-free Knowledge Distillation" accepted by CVPR 2024.
+## The source code for "NAYER: Noisy Layer Data Generation for Efficient and Effective Data-free Knowledge Distillation" accepted by CVPR 2024.

 ## Quick Start